Microsoft · AZ-700

 Demand for certified Azure networking professionals continues to grow as enterprises expand hybrid connectivity using ExpressRoute and Virtual WAN, adopt Zero Trust network security models, and migrate application delivery infrastructure to Azure-native services like Front Door and Application Gateway.
 Compared to general cloud associate certifications, the AZ-700's specialization in networking positions holders for higher-compensation, more technically complex roles.
 The certification also serves as a natural stepping stone toward expert-level credentials such as the Azure Solutions Architect Expert (AZ-305) or specialized security certifications, making it a strategically valuable milestone in a cloud networking career path.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 554 questions.

 Explanation